Nivola/nivola/README.md

 - You must have the Nivola CLI (shell console) already installed.
 See __beehive3-cli__ project [GitHub](https://github.com/Nivola/beehive3-cli) - [GitLab](https://gitlab.csi.it/nivola/cmp3/beehive3-cli/tree/devel)
 - You must have "minikube" installed
-- Install a MySql/MariaDB database (MySql version > 5.7, MariaDB version > 10.5)
+- Install a MySql/MariaDB database (MySql version > 5.7, MariaDB version > 10.5).
+We suggest to use a Mysql Docker.
+See instructions in __beehive3-cli__ project.
 - Install Elasticsearch server where write logs.
 - CMP deployment using the Kubernetes command-line tool, kubectl.
 - Install Docker for building images.